iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.10.01.005_01/report.md

 > Y'all did a wonderful job with my kids<br> :date: __2021-05-04 21:03:30__

 > Great app.
 Quick and convenient!<br> :date: __2021-05-04 02:14:17__

-> Very easy to use and mind easy convinience .<br> :date: __2021-04-30 03:36:28__

-> This is the first time I used the app.
-It's having a doctor visit in the comfort of the home.
-I'll definitely be using this way more often from now on.<br> :date: __2021-04-20 19:11:54__